 WHAT LANDLORDS CAN WATCH FOR

-Landlords may notice that tenants insist on paying their rent in cash; and while having no known source of income, they have expensive cars, cell phones, pagers, etc.
+Landlords may notice that tenants insist on paying their rent in cash; and while having no known source of income.

 These same tenants are reluctant to allow landlords to inspect their rented property.
 They make arrangements to meet landlords away from the property to pay their rent and/or to discuss any problems.